 What to Know Before You Go

-On the logistics side, the Valley sprawls and Arizona distances are bigger than they look on a map, so factor in commute times and your call radius when you pick a neighborhood — and plan around the summer heat with reliable cooling and a car that can handle triple-digit days.
-Lean on your recruiter for trusted short-term and extended-stay housing resources in your market, and sort that out before you arrive so your first week goes easier.
+On the logistics side, the Valley sprawls and Arizona distances are bigger than they look on a map, so factor in commute times and your call radius when you pick a neighborhood.
+Plan around the summer heat too, with reliable cooling and a car that can handle triple-digit days.
+Lean on your recruiter for trusted short-term and extended-stay housing resources in your market, and get it squared away before you fly out.

 FAQs: Labor and Delivery Travel Nurse Jobs in Arizona